trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 ### Creating the `Interaction` Object

 The first step in any OpenID4CI flow is to create an `Interaction` object.
-An `Interaction` object is instantiated using an `Args` object and, optionally, an `Opts` object.
+An `Interaction` object is instantiated using an `InteractionArgs` object and, optionally, an `InteractionOpts` object.
 The `Interaction` object is stateful.
 Use it for only one single instance of an OpenID4CI flow and then discard it.
 Create a new `Interaction` object _every time_ you go through the OpenID4CI flow.

-An `Args` object contains the following mandatory parameters:
+An `InteractionArgs` object contains the following mandatory parameters:
 * An initiate issuance URI obtained from an issuer (e.g. via a QR code).
 * A crypto implementation.
 * A DID resolver.

-To set optional arguments, create an `Opts` object and use the supplied methods available on that object.
+To set optional arguments, create an `InteractionOpts` object and use the supplied methods available on that object.
 The following methods (options) are available:
 * `setActivityLogger`: If set, then credential activity logs will be passed to the given `ActivityLogger` implementation.
 Otherwise, no activities will be logged.